adionizio14/Group222/CONDUCT.md

 Each member will have a short time to talk about what they have been working on, then group discussion on what is next.

-## Enforcement Guidelines

-The team will enforce it's own rules by anonymous tips to administation on said group memebers actions.
-Feedback will be given and recieved in a professional manner, or else administration will get involved.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],